Cost of Believing Words Over Evidence

 A promise without a timeline is not a promise—it is a placeholder.

-And a placeholder held indefinitely is simply an unpaid debt.
+And a placeholder held indefinitely becomes an unpaid debt.

 The partner who is almost ready.